isomerpages/moe-bendemeersec/_resources-for-student-n-parent/Online School Magazines.md

 title: Online School Magazines
 permalink: /resources-for-student-n-parent/sch-magazine/
 description: ""
-variant: tiptap
+variant: markdown
 ---
 <p style="text-align:justify">The school produces a school magazine at the end of each year to celebrate the achievements of the students.
-It is also a record of activities and work done by the stag and students during the year.
+It is also a record of activities and work done by the staff and students during the year.
 It is an invaluable testimony to work done by everyone.</p>

 ### Online School Magazines